-In response, 11 neighborhood grassroots organizations have banded together to schedule a rally on Sunday, Jan.
-5. The groups will meet at the corner of Third Avenue and 86th Street — near where one of the posters was found — to form a human chain along the avenue and rally for peace.
-The human chain, organizers said, is meant to demonstrate attendees’ willingness to protect their neighbors.
+In response, 11 neighborhood grassroots organizations banded together during a rally on Sunday, Jan.
+5. The groups met at the corner of Third Avenue and 86th Street — near where one of the posters was found — to form a human chain along the avenue and rally for peace.
+The human chain, organizers said, was meant to demonstrate attendees’ willingness to protect their neighbors.

 The banner seen Saturday didn’t carry any explicit message of hate, reading only “Defend American Labor.”
 It had the address for the website of the nationalist group, known as Patriot Front.